 You access Seacliff via a private road that heads east from the farmstead at Auldhame, which is on a sharp corner on the A198 half a mile or so south of the turning to the Tantallon Castle visitor centre.
 A little further on you are directed left, though a barrier that gives access, on payment of £3, onto a track that leads you down and along the rear of Seacliff Beach to the parking area, a large grassy space just before the road turns away from the beach and back on itself.
 There's a smaller parking area beside the road as you descend towards the west end of the beach.

 A path from the parking area leads you to the east end of the broad sweep of Seacliff beach.
 A broad sweep at low tide, anyway: much of the beach is covered at high tide.
 The rocks at the east end of the beach extend north to form the jagged St Baldred's Boat, whose presence is marked by a stone beacon surmounted by a cross.
-This is one of several local features named after St Baldred: another is a shallow cave.
+This is one of several local features named after St Baldred: another is a shallow cave behind the access track.

 Around the corner from the beach, to its south-east, are the Car Rocks and Scoughall Rocks, once reputed to be where the Pagans of Scoughall used lights to lure ships bound for the Forth Estuary onto the rocks where they could be plundered.
 Wrecking, it seems, was not an exclusively Cornish activity.